This is an in-depth comparison of a website and a sales funnel.

 4. Action

 It’s the culmination of all the previous steps of a sales funnel.
-At this time, the buyer has made up their mind about purchasing the product.
+At this time, the buyer has decided to purchase the product.

 Companies may employ different marketing strategies to keep their goods at the frontline of their customers’ minds if a potential consumer rejects a company’s offer.